[Home Page] [Family History] [Names Index] [Family Feature Stories] [Site Map] [Links] [Search]

 Walter Thomas Bassett

-'Cousin Walter', or Walter Thomas Bassett, has figured in Australian and Dadswell family history on a number of fronts.
+'Cousin Walter', or Walter Thomas Bassett (1866-1952), has figured in Australian and Dadswell family history on a number of fronts.
+But what do we really know about him and his family?

 Walter Thomas Bassett